Where is Pamplona? How do I get there? Questions answered

 The only way to get to San Sebastian is via bus (about an hour).
 During the month of July, there are frequent buses to/from Pamplona (almost every hour).
 Staying in San Sebastian is not an option during San Fermines!
 The first bus will get you into town after the bulls have come and gone through the streets of Pamplona!
 Here is information about the bus schedule, and here is where you can book tickets ahead of time.

 This is sometimes not considered because many people do not realize that Pamplona does, in fact, have an airport, its code being PNA.
-It may have only two gates, but there are daily flights from both Madrid and Barcelona.
+It may have only a few gates, but there are daily flights from both Madrid and Barcelona.